Un-index/WhatsappFastSpam/README.md

 ```
 and follow the prompts in the console

-#### You will need your phone to scan the displayed QR code, after that everything happens on its own.
+#### You will need your phone to scan the displayed QR code, but after that everything happens on its own.

 <br>